jasonjb82/jasonjb82.github.io/about.md

 producing visualizations that would help them gain better insights and make better decisions.</p>

 <p>I grew up in <a href="https://en.wikipedia.org/wiki/Ipoh/">Ipoh</a>,
 a former tin mining town in northern Peninsular Malaysia.
-It is one of those towns with a small-city feel with big city values.
 Constantly enchanted with majestic abrupt limestone hills clad with sparse vegetation, honeycombed with caves rising out of plains with patches of calm but deep waterbodies, I grew to love nature and the outdoors.</p>

-<p>I decided to further my studies in Remote Sensing, which is a very data rich field and thoroughly enjoyed
-working with a wide range of datasets.
-This is where I got to combine my love for the environment and a with my newfound passion for working with data and technology.</p>

-<p>After spending 5 years in Malaysia and building up my geospatial skills, I moved to Adelaide, South Australia
-to continue to develop my skills and competencies working on a wide range of multi-disciplinary projects.</p>

-<p>In mid-2013, I moved back to Malaysia was based at a research organization that helped my develop my
-non-spatial data analytical and visualization skills using R. I have since been very actively developing my skills in R by utilizing it as much as possible in my various roles.
-I also work on various personal projects using R to produce visualizations using open and publicly available datasets.
+<p>My background is in Remote Sensing and I have spent the last 14 years working in various technical and coordinating roles
+in the geospatial field in service providers, consultancies and NGO's.</p>

+In the last 4 years, I have increasingly used the R language for both spatial and non-spatial analytical and visualization.
+Recently, I have started using R to produce visualizations using ublicly available datasets in an attempt to promote the use of open source tools and open datasets, particulary in Malaysia where the available of open data is still very scarce.

 <p>I am currently helping the organization I am part off to better manage, analyse and visualize data that
 will hopefully lead to improved sustainable practises in businesses.
 I also volunteer with a local conservation